Supreme Court To Lose Its Swing Voter: Justice Anthony Kennedy To Retire

 "Our Republican colleagues in the Senate should follow the rule they set in 2016 not to consider a Supreme Court nominee in an election year," Senate Minority Leader Chuck Schumer, D-N.Y., said from the floor of the chamber.
 He added: "Millions of people are just months away from determining the senators who should vote to confirm or reject the president's nominee, and their voices deserve to be heard now, as Leader McConnell thought they deserved to be heard then.
 Anything but that would be the absolute height of hypocrisy."

-Reacting to news of Kennedy's retirement, Schumer also said "this is the most important Supreme Court vacancy for this country in at least a generation.
+Reacting to news of Kennedy's retirement, Schumer also said, "This is the most important Supreme Court vacancy for this country in at least a generation.
 Nothing less than the fate of our health care system, reproductive rights for women, and countless other protections for middle-class Americans are at stake. ...
 The Senate should reject, on a bipartisan basis, any justice who would overturn Roe v.
 Wade or undermine key health care protections.
 The Senate should reject anyone who will instinctively side with powerful special interests over the interests of average Americans."

 There is little doubt about Kennedy's mark on history.
 Quite simply, he remade the face of marriage in America.
 More than any other justice, he was responsible for the advancement of LGBT rights.
 He wrote four of the court's opinions on the subject over nearly two decades and ultimately declared marriage between two people of the same sex a fundamental right protected by the Constitution.